Health and Wellbeing Services

 Social Workers provide information, counselling, emotional and practical support.
-They operate as members of the multidisciplinary health care team that provide services in a broad variety of areas, but their primary concern is to address the social and psychological factors that surround patients’ physical and/or medical presentations.
+They operate as members of the multidisciplinary health care team that provide services in a broad variety of areas, but their primary concern is to address the social and psychological factors that surround patients’ physical and/or medical concerns.

-Support Officers provide varied support for people requiring assistance.
+Support Workers provide varied support for people requiring assistance.
 Support can include domestic assistance, personal care, facilitating social activities, yard maintenance, tele-health set up and functional needs assessments.
 Support officers work on aged care support programs, disability support programs and community support programs.